Efficient Continual Pre-training for Building Domain Specific Large Language Models: Results and Analysis

 \subsection{Efficient Domain-adaptive Continual Pre-training}

-FLARE uses 5-shot in-context performance over the entire training data, \ie each test example while evaluating each model sees different train examples.
-This also makes it harder to compare different models, as each test example sees completely different 5 training examples across models.
-To overcome this randomness and make the comparisons more fair, we set aside a pool of 50 labeled data samples from the training dataset for each task, referred to as the "shot pool".
-For the remaining training samples, we remove their labels and utilize them as unlabeled task data, which is used in our data selection strategy utilizing task data.
-This particular configuration is adopted because we do not have access to unlabeled task data to evaluate the efficacy of TACP.
+FLARE uses 5-shot in-context performance over the entire training data, \ie each test sample while evaluating each model sees different train samples.
+This makes it harder to compare different models, as each test example sees 5 completely different training examples across models during inference.
+In real world, there is a limited set of labeled samples with no luxury of seeing a large training data.
+We observed a high standard deviation owing to this randomness in selection across the large training dataset. \textit{To overcome this randomness and make the comparisons fair across models, we set aside a pool of 50 labeled data samples from the training dataset for each task, referred to as the ``shot pool".} For the remaining training samples, we remove their labels and utilize them as unlabeled task data, which is used in our data selection strategy using task data.
+This particular configuration is adopted because we do not have access to unlabeled task data.
 By using this setup, we also simulate the constraints posed by scarce labeled data.
-Although this approach creates unlabeled task data for TACP, the size is too small, containing only 0.24 million tokens from the four tasks.
+Although this approach creates unlabeled task data - the size is still small, containing only 0.24 million tokens from the four tasks.

-Using Efficient DACP methods, we select 10\% subset of the financial corpus for each method.
-We also create another version of ETS-DACP called \textbf{ETS-DACP-com} by using the other two measures with similarity by averaging all three measures for ranking/weighting.
-To mitigate overfitting, both the TACP and Efficient DACP methods run for a single epoch, employing the same pre-training configuration as DACP to ensure a fair comparison.
+We select 10\% subset of the corpus with each efficient DACP method.
+We also create another version of ETS-DACP called \textbf{ETS-DACP-com} by using the other two measures with similarity by averaging all three measures for ranking.
+Both the TACP and Efficient DACP methods run for a single epoch, employing the same pre-training configuration as DACP to ensure a fair comparison.
 We run these experiments with Pythia-1B due to the compute budget.
-We perform the evaluation ten times using different random seeds and report the mean performance for each of our four financial tasks.
+Evaluation is performed ten times using 10 random seeds and mean performance is reported for each of our four tasks.